-A Victor Hugo quote begins The Wheel – “Creation is a Great Wheel which does not move without crushing someone.”
+“Creation is a Great Wheel which does not move without crushing someone” -Victor Hugo

 As time goes on, Sisif falls in love with his adopted daughter, whom he calls his “Rose of the Rail.”
 Midway through the first part of the film, Sisif reveals his dark secret in a private confession.
-After, he tries to kill himself by starting the train and throwing himself under it, in a dramatic high-tensity scene, only to be rescued at the last second by a fellow worker.
+Afterward, he tries to kill himself by starting the train and throwing himself under it, in a fiercely tense scene, only to be rescued at the last second by a fellow railway worker.
 He announces that he must be living in hell because he cannot even die.
 When he recuperates, his wealthier colleague blackmails him into allowing Norma his hand in marriage.
-Sisif recklessly drives the train for Norma to her wedding day, nearly crashing the train.
+Sisif recklessly drives the train to Norma’s wedding day, nearly crashing.

-A notable observation about this film is the unique glimpses we are given into the minds of the characters, through unique visual arrangements such as flashbacks, memories, dreams of the future (such as the medieval attire of Elie and Norma in their dream of a future as a couple and violin-makers) or the scenario in which the face of Norma appears to Elie while he is high up in his new mountain home -he tries to swat the image away and the close the window on it, but nothing works.
-These unique asides to the audience cannot be conveyed in traditional theatre, and helped to build the ew language of cinema.
-Cocteau once said ‘there is cinema before and after La Roue, in the same way that there is painting before and after Picasso.’
+I was particularly struck by the unique glimpses we are given into the minds of the characters through unique visual arrangements such as flashbacks, memories, and dreams (such as the dream of Elie and Norma in medieval garb as violin-makers or the scenario in which the face of Norma appears to Elie while he is high up in his new mountain home as he amusingly tries to swat the image away and close the window on it to no avail).
+These unique asides to the audience cannot be conveyed in traditional theatre, and they help to reinforce a new language of cinema.
+Jean Cocteau once said ‘there is cinema before and after La Roue, in the same way that there is painting before and after Picasso.’